AmirAshtariG/ns-3Dist/README.md

 ## Usage Example

-this is simple example to Gen random number based on Burr Distribution /Burr/ns-3/scratch/ExampleBurr.cc
+this is simple example to Gen random number based on Burr Distribution in ns-3 /Burr/ns-3/scratch/ExampleBurr.cc

-## Samples
+## results
-some samples can be found in /Burr/Simulation/samples/
+some outputs can be found in /Burr/Simulation/outputs/

 ## Simulation
 Python scripts in order to simulate the Burr, ICDF in python and also genearted data from ns3 can be find in this folder.